Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/migrating-to-apple-silicon.md

  - Install a copy of Parallels Pro/Business
  - Install the `vagrant-parallels` plugin
- - Modify `config.yml` so that `provider: parallels` is set and uncommented.

 If you have done this, VVV should turn on ok!
 In the future Docker may be a viable alternative but this is in the prototype stages.